-- Puberty – Adolescents experience growth spurts in both height and weight gain, making them prone to stretch marks.
+- Puberty – Adolescents experience growth spurts in both height and weight gain, which stretches the skin.

-- Pregnancy – Up to 90 percent of pregnant women get stretch marks, due to the sudden increase in abdomen and breast size, as well as associated weight gain.
+- Pregnancy – Up to 90 percent of pregnant women get these unsightly marks on their skin due to sudden increase in abdomen and breast size, as well as associated weight gain.

 - Increased Cortisol Levels – Cortisol is a stress hormone that regulates metabolism.
 It increases during pregnancy and puberty, and is associated with weight gain and increased belly fat.

 - Using Corticosteroid Creams – Applying corticosteroid creams for long periods of time can reduce collagen in the skin.
-Less collagen decreases the skin’s elasticity, making it prone to stretch marks.
+Less collagen decreases the skin’s elasticity, making skin prone to stretching.